VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 This has several benefits:

 - It ingests directly to GraphDB (without producing an intermediate RDF file), which is faster.
-- It overwrites a named graph, so it can be used for ingest or update.
+- It can overwrite named graphs, so it can be used for ingest or update.
   - The first model line must look like this to specify the graph to overwrite (in angle brackets).
   - You can use parenthesized variable name(s) to compute the graph at runtime.
   - An example from Crunchbase: both `organizations.csv` and `organization_descriptions.csv` contribute triples to the same node `<cb/agent/(uuid)>`.